Nareshm03/AI-Meeting-Summrize/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## About

+This project was developed to solve the common problem of extracting actionable insights from lengthy meeting transcripts.
+The application combines modern web technologies with advanced text processing to deliver a comprehensive meeting analysis solution.

-## Acknowledgments
+## Features Highlights

-- Built with modern web technologies for optimal performance
+- **Smart Text Processing**: Advanced algorithms for extracting meaningful insights
+- **Real-time Analysis**: Fast processing with immediate results
-- Designed with user experience and accessibility in mind
+- **User-Friendly Interface**: Clean, intuitive design for seamless user experience
-- Implements industry best practices for security and scalability
+- **Secure & Scalable**: Built with security and performance in mind